ruteee/Dagger/README.md

 # Dagger

-This repo contains a python implementation of a DAG executor.
+This repo contains a python implementation of a DAG executor (executor.py).
 The executor runs throug the reading of a workflow file in the json format, containig the dags definition.
+In order for this executor works, you have to keep the workflow json files in the root folder.

 ## How to use?